DCalhas/siamese_schizophrenia_eeg/README.md

-# Siamese Neural Network Architecture for EEG classification
+# Siamese Neural Network Architecture for EEG Classification

 ### Citation
 Please cite this work as follows: